-- > The Houston, Texas, native was signed by the Titans as an undrafted free agent on May 11, 2018 and has spent time on the practice squad and active - In Week 10 of 2019 against Kansas City, Kalu secured the victory by coming off the edge and blocking Harrison Butker's potential game-tying 52-yard field goal as time expired. - In 2018, made his NFL debut and appeared in five games during his rookie season. - > Played in 48 games with 37 starts at cornerback and safety over four seasons at Nebraska.
+The Houston, Texas, native was signed by the Titans as an undrafted free agent on May 11, 2018 and has spent time on the practice squad and active roster.

+➢ In Week 10 of 2019 against Kansas City, Kalu secured the victory by coming off the edge and blocking Harrison Butker's potential game-tying 52-yard field goal as time expired.

+In 2018, made his NFL debut and appeared in five games during his rookie season.

+➢ Played in 48 games with 37 starts at cornerback and safety over four seasons at Nebraska.
 Totaled 215 tackles, two sacks, 27 passes defensed, seven interceptions for 78 yards and a score, three forced fumbles and one fumble recovery.
-His 27 passes defensed rank tied for seventh in Cornhusker history and his 215 career tackles rank fifth all-time among Nebraska defensive backs and among the top 30 overall tacklers in Cornhusker history. - > At Denver (9/14), credited with a forced fumble on the final play of the first half.
-He also registered a tackle in the contest.
+His 27 passes defensed rank tied for seventh in Cornhusker history and his 215 career tackles rank fifth all-time among Nebraska defensive backs and among the top 30 overall tacklers in Cornhusker history.